RubixDev/Rug/README.md

 - Categories: `CREATIVE`, `RUG`, `SURVIVAL`

 ### snowballWaterDrag
-How fast thrown Snowballs can travel under water.
+How fast thrown Snowballs can travel underwater.
 0.99 is the default for above water and for Tridents

 Thrown Snowball will stutter on client when mod is only on server
 - Type: `double`